How Autism Feels: Understanding the Lived Experience From the Inside

 The most transformative support often comes from:

-- believing autistic people’s lived experiences
+- Believing autistic people’s lived experiences

-- respecting sensory and emotional needs
+- Respecting sensory and emotional needs

-- dropping assumptions about what behavior “should” look like
+- Dropping assumptions about what behavior “should” look like

-- embracing communication differences
+- Embracing communication differences

 Autistic people thrive where they are understood, not corrected.